What is a Loft Apartment in NYC?

 Most of these types of apartments were converted from warehouses and factories.

-They are airy and provide lots of open space with columns, brick walls, and large windows.
+They are airy and provide many open spaces with columns, brick walls, and large windows.

-According to New York City’s Loft Law, there are a unit or a building must meet a few requirements to be considered a loft.
+According to New York City’s Loft Law, a unit or a building must meet a few requirements to be considered a loft.

 Some of these requirements include that each unit is: